roc-lang/roc/getting_started/macos_x86.md

 ## How to install `examples/` dependencies

-1. Install the Rust compiler, for examples with Rust-based platforms:
+1. Install the Rust compiler, for apps with Rust-based platforms:

     ```sh
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     ```

-1. Install the Zig compiler, for examples with Zig-based platforms:
+1. Install the Zig compiler, for apps with Zig-based platforms:

     ```sh
     brew install zig